BBC South Today: Weekday bulletins

 The Oxford sub-opt covered the first 10–15 minutes of the main evening BBC South Today at 18:30, before joining Sally Taylor for the latter part of the Southampton edition of the programme.
 Until April 2013, a full 30-minute Oxford edition was produced every Friday evening, but this was scaled back to 10–15 minutes.
 Special half-hour Oxford editions were still occasionally broadcast if there was a major news story in the sub-region.

 Viewers in these areas also received dedicated bulletins after the BBC News at Ten, but saw pan-regional bulletins from Southampton at breakfast and lunchtime and on weekends.
 The 30 second update at 8pm was produced and presented from Oxford for the entirety of its run.
 From 2007 there was also at 1520 (later 1500) a short regional update which was also produced and presented from Oxford until the bulletin was ended.

 On 26 May 2022, it was announced that the BBC proposed to close the Oxford opt (and the equivalent produced in Cambridge).
-The final programme, a half hour special aired at 6.30pm on the 16 December 2022.
+The final programme, a half hour special aired at 6.30pm on 16 December 2022.

+Coverage area

+The programme still continue to broadcast across Hampshire, Isle of Wight, Oxfordshire, Berkshire, West Sussex, much of Dorset and parts of Surrey and Wiltshire (including Salisbury and Swindon), small parts of eastern Gloucestershire, western Buckinghamshire and southern Northamptonshire.